amacian/invertCBF/README.md

 This repository includes the implementation in Python of an algorithm to retrieve the content of Counting Bloom Filters for the paper:

-P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino and O. Rottenstreich, "On the Privacy of Counting Bloom Filters", under submission to IEEE ...
+P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino ... , "On the Privacy of Counting Bloom Filters", under submission to IEEE ...

 ## Dependencies
 - Python > 3.9
 - hashlib, random, string, getopt and math libraries
+- For the [wordlex](http://www.lexique.org/?page_id=250) use cases, the [German](http://worldlex.lexique.org/files/De.Freq.2.rar) and [English](http://worldlex.lexique.org/files/Eng_US.Freq.2.rar) datasets.

 ## Content

 this directory contains:

-- runCBF.bat and runCBFdetail.bat scripts to retrieve the information used in the paper
+- runCBF.bat and runCBFdetail.bat scripts to retrieve the information used in some of the experiments of the paper and identify parameters.
+- runUseCases.bat script to retrieve the information used in the paper to collect the results for the WordLex dataset use cases.
 - this README file.
 - the LICENSE file.

 *src* directory contains:
-- GenericHashFunctionsMD5.py (Generates the hash for the functions that select the counter positions using MD5)
+- GenericHashFunctionsMD5.py (Generates the hash for the functions that select the counter positions using MD5).
-- GenericHashFunctionsSHA512.py (Generates the hash for the functions that select the counter positions using SHA512)
+- GenericHashFunctionsSHA512.py (Generates the hash for the functions that select the counter positions using SHA512).
 - LogScreen and LogFile (To log the different messages generated during the execution).
 - CountingBloomFilter.py (Implementation of the Counting Bloom Filter).
-- tester.py (main script to generate the results of the experiments)
+- tester.py (main script to generate the results of the experiments).

 ## Execution of the code

 - Run the script runCBF.bat and retrieve the output from the logs directory.
 - Do the same for the runCBFdetail.bat and process both files.
+- Configure the "data" directory in the runUseCases.bat script and execute it to retrieve the information for the German and English datasets.

 If different parameters are required, just run: